-When a raster is imported into an ArcSDE database, ArcSDE adds a raster column to the business table of your choice.
-You may name the raster column whatever you like, as long as it conforms to the underlying database column naming convention.
+When a raster is created in an ArcSDE database, ArcSDE adds a raster column to the business table of the user's choice.
+This table may be an existing table or created for the user.
+Users may name the raster column whatever they like, as long as the name conforms to the underlying database column naming convention.
 ArcSDE has a restriction of one raster column per business table.

 The raster column is a foreign key reference to the raster_id column of the raster table (SDE_ras_n) created during the addition of the raster column.
-Also joined to the raster table's raster_id primary key, the raster bands table (SDE_bnd_n) stores the bands of the image.
+Also joined to the raster table's raster_id primary key, the raster bands table (SDE_bnd_n) stores the bands for each image.
 The raster auxiliary table (SDE_aux_n) joins one-to-one to the raster bands table by rasterband_id, which stores the metadata of each raster band.
 The rasterband_id also joins the raster band's table to the raster blocks table (SDE_blk_n) in a many-to-one relationship.
 The raster blocks table rows store blocks of pixels determined by the dimensions of the block.

-When ArcSDE adds a raster column to a table, it records that column in the sde user's SDE_raster_columns table.
+When ArcSDE adds a raster column to a table, it records that column in the SDE user's SDE_raster_columns table.
 The rastercolumn_id is used in creating the names of the raster, raster bands, raster auxiliary, and raster blocks tables.